ppodgorsek/sap-commerce-utils/README.md

 The default Commerce datasource can be replaced by [HikariCP](https://github.com/brettwooldridge/HikariCP), which is more performant.

+### Installing the library

+The HikariCP library can be easily installed by running the following command from your `platform` folder:

+    ant customize

+Along with the HikariCP library, Slf4j libraries also need to be copied, as the datasource relies on them.
+They are however not used by Tomcat and simply pass on any log messages to the existing logger.

 ### local.properties

 New properties have to be defined in order to use the new datasource: